miroslavpopovic/miroslavpopovic.github.io/input/posts/2014-01-19-an-advanced-guide-to-html-and-css.md

----
-layout: post
-title: An advanced guide to HTML and CSS
+Title: An advanced guide to HTML and CSS
-tags: [html, css, frontend]
-redirect_from: "/an-advanced-guide-to-html-and-css/"
+Tags:
+  - html
+  - css
+  - frontend
+RedirectFrom:
+  - an-advanced-guide-to-html-and-css
+  - 2014/01/19/an-advanced-guide-to-html-and-css
 ---

 Lately, I'm catching up with my reading list - have a bunch of links bookmarked over the last year or so.
 Found a little gem today that I would like to share...